collectiveaccess/ProvidenceDocs/_source/providence/user/Cookbook/cookbook_installation.rst

 **Solution**: Take a look at Manage > Administration > Configuration Check.
 You may need to increase the values of some of the Suhosin configurations (PHP).
 On a shared server, you'll need to set this in the php.ini or phprc file.

-Also see Installing on Cheap Shared Servers.
+Also see Installing on Cheap Shared Servers (above).